caltechlibrary/dataset/docs/dataset/list.md

 ## Description

-The writes a JSON array to standard out (unless you've specific an alternative location with the "-output" option) for the provided JSON_RECORD_IDS for each ID found.
+Write a JSON array to standard out (unless you've specific an alternative location with the "-output" option) for the provided JSON_RECORD_IDS.
 If no ids are provided (or none are found) then an empty JSON array is return.

 ## Usage